 Applications received at the VCAA directly from students or their parents will not be considered.
 Students or parents who contact the VCAA will be advised to notify the principal of their home school.

 Once an irregularity is received, a committee of senior management at the VCAA will determine whether the circumstances warrant an adjustment to the student's external assessment result and, if so, the level of adjustment that should be made.
 The VCAA may undertake its own enquiries before making any determination.

 If it is found that an irregularity warranting an adjustment has occurred, the VCAA may, without limiting its discretion, make an estimate of a fair score by applying:

 - the calculation for a derived examination score

 - the results of the performance of the student on those parts of the external assessment not affected by the event

 Should the score originally obtained by the student be lower than this estimate, it will be replaced by the estimate.
 A student's external assessment results cannot be lowered by the irregularity process.

 At the conclusion of this process the school will be advised in writing of the outcome.
 The results issued to students will be the final results, inclusive of any special consideration that may have been granted through the irregularity process.

 Closing date for applications

-The VCAA must receive an irregularity application no later than seven days after the student's last external assessment.
-There are different closing dates for the:
+The VCAA must receive an irregularity application no later than seven days after the relevant external assessment.

 Students should refer to their individual student assessment timetable to determine final dates for lodgement.